Library: Policy

 (b) Earned income.
 Per 7 C.F.R. § 273.9(b)(1), earned income is income a household receives in the form of wages, commission, self-employment, or training allowances, and for which a person puts forth physical labor.

 (1) Wages.
-Wages and salaries include sick pay paid by the employer to an employee who plans to return to work when recovered, excess benefit allowance payments, • 2 and wages garnished or diverted to pay a third party for a household's expenses. • 3 Countable wages for military personnel include any allowance included on the earnings statement, such as the Basic Allowance for Housing (BAH) and the Basic Allowance for Subsistence (BAS).
+Wages and salaries include sick pay the employer pays to an employee who plans to return to work when recovered, excess benefit allowance payments, • 2 and wages garnished or diverted to pay a third party for a household's expenses. • 3 Countable wages for military personnel include any allowance included on the earnings statement, such as the Basic Allowance for Housing (BAH) and the Basic Allowance for Subsistence (BAS).

 (2) S corporations.
 When a household member is a shareholder in an S corporation, he or she may receive profits from the business in two ways; as a salary or as a profit share of the business.
 Both types of income are reported on the household member's personal income tax return.
-Salary income is considered as earned income and profit share income is considered as unearned income per (c)(7) of this Section. • 4
+Salary income is considered as earned income and profit share income is considered as unearned income per (c)(8) of this Section. • 4

 (3) Self-employment.
 Refer to OAC 340:50-7-30 for self-employment income procedures.

 (4) Title I payments of the Domestic Volunteer Services Act (DVSA).
 Volunteer payments made to a household member under Title I of the DVSA of 1973, as amended, per Section 404 of Public Law (P.L.)
 93-113, Section 5044(f)(1) of Title 42 of the United States Code and 7 C.F.R. § 273.9(c)(10)(iii), are counted as earned income when the household member started receiving the payments prior to applying for Supplemental Nutrition Assistance Program (SNAP) or public assistance.
-When the person receives SNAP or public assistance benefits at the time he or she joins the Title I program, the volunteer payments are not counted.
+When the person receives SNAP or public assistance benefits at the time of joining the Title I program, the volunteer payments are not counted.
 Title I programs include AmeriCorps Volunteers in Service to America (VISTA) and Special Volunteer Programs.

 (5) On-the-job training (OJT).
 The worker counts income from OJT positions as earned income.
 This includes OJT provided, per Section 3(44) of the Workforce Innovation and Opportunity Act (WIOA) of 2014, P.L.
 113-128 for persons 19 years of age or older and monies paid by an employer. • 5